 - Wait for TWRP to flash the SuperSU or the Lineage SU completely.
 Once the flashing is done just reboot your device.

-- Done!!!
-Your Android device is now rooted.
+- Profit!!!
+Your Android device should now be rooted.

 Here is a screenshot how to flash the SU ROOT binary via TWRP:

-if you have any concerns or any difficulties on this guide then feel free to place a reply on this thread and I assure you to help you out.August 21, 2016 at 2:54 PM #5652Venkatesh AkolekarMember
+if you have any concerns or any difficulties following this guide, then feel free to place a reply on this thread and I assure you to help you out.August 21, 2016 at 2:54 PM #5652Venkatesh AkolekarMember

 After Confirming flash, i do a reboot but its stuck at cyanogenmode logo.

 What should i do next?

 Please helpAugust 22, 2016 at 1:43 PM #5670

 Can you write which SuperSU version did you install?

 Also cna you tell on which ROM have you installed?